mehi-shokri/deside/README.md

 ## Attack scenario

 ` Theoretically, any single ended signaling electrical information transmision can be exploited using this approach.
-Differential signaling should be used to harden a lines against this attack vector.`
+Differential signaling should be used to harden a line against this attack vector.`

 &nbsp;